HigherOrderCO/Kind/DOCUMENTATION.md

 | al_cons (xs : List(Bool), tt : AllTrue(xs)) : AllTrue(cons(~Bool, true, xs))
 ```

-It says that the empty list is a list of trues (`at_nil`), and that appending
+It says that the empty list is a list of trues (`at_nil`) and that appending
 true to a list of trues is still a list of trues (`at_cons`).
 You can make all
-sorts of specifications using indexed datatypes, making them extremelly
+sorts of specifications using indexed datatypes, making them extremely
 powerful.

 Motive